 - The screen can be tricky to navigate

 Two admissions.
-First, this is strictly for Apple users, but as there are around one billion Apple users using 1.4 billion Apple devices, the Apple Watch Series 5 has a place on this list.
-Second, the Series 5 is simply an upgrade on the Series 4 and the slightly smaller Series 3, with few additional features, but it would be remiss not to review the latest version.
+First, this is probably the top of the line and a top choice for for Apple users, but as there are around one billion Apple users using 1.4 billion Apple devices.
+Second, the Series 6 is a new upgrade with few additional features, but it would be remiss not to review the latest and greatest version.

-The Apple Watch Series 5 is a wonderful health tracker.
+The New Apple Watch Series 6 is a wonderful health tracker.
 It offers an accurate heart rate monitor with additional ECG feature that further monitors heart health and an accurate GPS system.
 The screen has an always-on feature so you’ll never miss any information.

 It has a sleek and instantly-recognisable design and comes in two new sizes to Apple Watches, 40mm and 44mm.